sophigba/active-directory-deployment-and-validation/02_Architecture_Deployment.md

 <br><br>

 ![Forwarder Configuration](assets/splunk-forwarder-config.jpg)
 The splunk forwarder was configured to send logs to the `endpoint` index on the Splunk server.
+This file was saved as `input.conf` located in `C:\Program Files\SplunkUniversalForwarder\etc\system\default`.
+<br><br>

 ![Sysmon Installation](assets/ADDC-sysmon-installation.jpg)
 Installed Sysmon on both the Target-PC and the Domain Controller

 NOTE - It was essentially the same process on both machines, hence the single snapshots.
+<br><br>

-![Splunk and Sysmon Installation Configuration](assets/splunk-sysmon-pc-dc-config.jpg) After setting up the Splunk forwarder and Sysmon on both the Target-PC and Domain Controller, logs were collected in the Indexer confirming the set-up works.
+![Splunk and Sysmon Installation Configuration](assets/splunk-sysmon-pc-dc-config.jpg) After setting up the Splunk forwarder and Sysmon on both the Target-PC and Domain Controller, telemetry from both machines were collected in the Indexer confirming the set-up works.